-4 Asian American is inclusive of those caregivers who are of Asian American origin, background, or descent, including the regions of the Indian subcontinent, Far East, Southeast Asia, or Pacific Islands.
+4 Asian American is defined to align with the U.S. Census and is inclusive of those of origin, background, or descent of areas of Southeast Asia, Indian subcontinent, and East Asia, as well as the Pacific Islands.

 READING THIS REPORT